Tax Treaties

 I declare my UK rental income on a UK Self Assessment return.
 Do I still need to declare it in France?

 Yes.
 Both obligations run in parallel.
-If you are a French resident with UK rental income, you must declare it in France as part of your worldwide income declaration, and you may have a continuing UK reporting obligation as a non-resident landlord.
+If you are a French resident with UK rental income, you must declare it in France as part of your worldwide income declaration.
 The Box 8TK credit in France ensures you are not doubly taxed, but both returns are required.

 My UK rental income is small — under £5,000 a year.
 Does it still need to be declared in France?

 Yes.
-There is no de minimis exemption for foreign rental income in France.
+There is no minimum threshold for foreign rental income in France.
 All rental income, however small, must be declared.

 My UK property is managed by a letting agent who deducts their fees.
 Do I declare the gross rent or the net amount I receive?